PedroDrago/born2beroot/README.md

 ### Partitioning
 When installing your distribution of choice, you will face a step that is called **Partitioning**.
 Partitioning is a logical division of a persistent drive (HD, SSD, etc.) that is treated as a separate Unit by the OS.
 In short, it is like if you divided your Disk into several organized subdisks, but in a logical way, i.e., divided by software and not physically.
 Partitions can have a few characteristics, like:
-- Mount points: allow data stored on separated partitions to be accessed by the OS filesystem.
+- **Mount points**: allow data stored on separated partitions to be accessed by the OS filesystem.
-- Size: The amount of bytes that the partition could store.
+- **Size**: The amount of bytes that the partition could store.
-- File system:  The specific system that will deal with files in the OS could be ext4 for common storage partitions or something for a different purpose like the SWAP area, which is instead for use when the RAM is full, and you need immediately a few more memory, than it uses the space on the disk as RAM.
+- **File system**:  The specific system that will deal with files in the OS could be ext4 for common storage partitions or something for a different purpose like the SWAP area, which is instead for use when the RAM is full, and you need immediately a few more memory, than it uses the space on the disk as RAM.

 <p align="center">
 <img src="http://www.novell.com/zh-cn/documentation/nw5/nw5/usserver/sdiskenu/graphics/dsk_002a.gif">